philippgille/serve/docker/README.md

 `serve` starts a simple temporary static file server in your current directory and prints your IP address to share with colleagues.

-Supported Linux amd64 tags and respective `Dockerfile` links
+Supported tags and respective `Dockerfile` links
 ------------------------------------------------

 - [`latest` (docker/Dockerfile)](https://github.com/philippgille/serve/blob/master/docker/Dockerfile)